 Holiday Decoration Guidelines

-The CUA Holiday Decorating Guidelines are published with the purpose to provide a framework for the holiday decoration and personalization that occurs within the facilities and on the CUA campus.
-In addition, it attempts to clearly define the parameters of which items are allowed and how/where to place them.
+The University's Holiday Decorating Guidelines provide a framework for the holiday decoration and personalization that occurs on campus and in our facilities.
 Generally, all decorations should adhere to the guidelines listed below.
-For specific questions, please contact the Facilities Service Center at x5121 or email firstname.lastname@example.org.
+For specific questions, please contact the Facilities Service Center at x5121 or email email@example.com.